- Ph.D., Physics, Rensselaer Polytechnic Institute (1964).

 - Degree in Mechanical Engineering, Norwegian Institute of Technology (1952).

 Ivar Giaever is a retired professor formerly with the Rensselaer Polytechnic Institute's department of physics.
-In in 1973 Giaever shared the Nobel Prize for physic with Leo Esakis for their discovery of electron tunneling in superconductors; work Giaver had done while working with GE.
+In in 1973 Giaever shared the Nobel Prize for physic with Leo Esakis for their discovery of electron tunnelling in superconductors; work Giaver had done while working with GE.
 He has also studied biophysics in Cambridge.
-Currently, Giaever is the president of the company Applied BioPhysics Inc.

 Giaever emigrated to Canada in 1954 where he studied engineering with Canadian General Electric's Advanced Engineering Program.
 He then emigrated to the USA where he completing engineering courses with GE, and eventually joined the GE Research and Development center in 1958 at the same time he began his study of physics at Rensselaer Polytechnic Institute where he obtained his Ph.D. in 1964.

-In addition to the Nobel Prize, he has been awarded the Oliver E. Buckley Prize by the American Physical Society in 1965, and the Zworykin Award by the National Academy of Engineering in 1974.
+According to Giaver's profile at the Rensselaer Polytechnic Institute, he was also awarded the Oliver E. Buckley Prize by the American Physical Society in 1965, and the Zworykin Award by the National Academy of Engineering in 1974.

 According to Rensselaer Polytechnic Institute, the University of Oslo, and Google Scholar, Ivar Giaever has not published any work in the area of climate science.
 Giaever's climate science resume is limited to serving on a climate change discussion panel at the 51st convention of Nobel laureates in physics, chemistry, physiology and medicine.
 At the convention, Giaever stated he is skeptical of the importance of the issue of global warming.